Bloodysharp/CS-GO/README.md

-# Open Source cheat for CS:GO widthout ImGui and freetype.
+# Open Source cheat for CS:GO without ImGui and freetype.